 American ginseng tea can replenish

 If you feel the need to snack, avoid fried, oily and salty snacks.
 Fresh fruit, for example, would be a healthier option.

 Acupressure can be done on your own and the best thing is, you don’t even have to take your eyes off your screen to do it.
 You can massage these six easily reached acupoints to relieve tension:

 Since most forms of entertainment were limited during the pandemic, it’s no wonder that more people relied on binge-watching shows on Netflix and other streaming services to relax.
-However, you don’t have to choose between binge-watching and your health.
-You should know when it’s time to hit pause and practise self-discipline when necessary.
+However, you should know when it’s time to hit pause and practice self-discipline when necessary.

 Share this article on